 The details you will have to know and understand if you either want to open a coffee shop or if you have a passion for coffee – any barista course will teach you the origin of coffee and the different regions it is sourced out of and how to detect the different types of flavours – as not all coffee tastes the same, like the paragraphs above.
 Barista courses are the best way to start your in depth learning about coffee and usually last 5 days and have a range of levels from Basic training to advanced.

-How these differ to Italian coffee for example is the way it prepared, compared to that of other coffee suppliers around the globe, even though Italy use Robusta coffee which is partly sourced from Latin America Italy have taken decades, even centuries to be one of the homes of coffee, from companies like Kimbo Coffee – how to be a barista lessons, which will teach you the beginning of coffee and how to correctly perfect your own coffee recipe, as it’s not an easy trait to learn, but those kinds of lessons are for the coffee connoisseurs of the world.
+How these differ to Italian coffee for example is the way it is prepared, compared to other coffee suppliers around the globe.
+Even though Italy uses Robusta coffee which is partly sourced from Latin America, Italy has taken decades, even centuries, to be one of the homes of coffee.
+But things are now changing.
+Simply learn how to use a chemex and you’ll be able to convince anyone that you have the best coffee around.

 There are many other Latin American coffees which you seen in most grocery stores to be either Brazilian or Colombian imports – once Venezuela actually was a rival to Colombia in the coffee industry, but in recent times they’ve solved their differences and taken a back seat as coffee is extremely lucrative.
 Colombia’s coffee is full-bodied, which has a vibrant flavourful coffee and statistics shown that Colombia supplies twelve percent of the world’s coffee – qualities can vary depending where the beans are grown.